Copyright © 2023, All rights reserved.

 Then, call your Elevated Roofing representative.
 Provide us with the adjuster’s name, contact information and appointment time.

 During the inspection, the adjuster will take measurements of your roof and other damages.
-If possible, Elevated Roofing will provide a satellite-image, engineered report that details your roof’s measurements.
+If possible, Elevated Roofing will provide a satellite image and engineered report that details your roof’s measurements.
 We do our job well so you can feel confident that you will be expertly represented during the initial inspection and the rest of the roof insurance claim process.

 Once the insurance adjuster assesses the extent of damages, he or she will provide you with a claim summary.
 This summary details the scope of roof repairs or replacement.
 When you receive the adjuster’s claim summary, send us a copy.
 We will compare it to our own damage assessment.
 We do this to make sure nothing has been omitted from the scope of the project.

-If there is a discrepancy, our insurance liaison will help by providing you with more information so you are able to negotiate the difference with the insurance company.
+If there is a discrepancy, our insurance liaison will help by providing you with more information so you can negotiate the difference with the insurance company.
 In most cases, this is a simple process of emailing or faxing your adjuster our estimate and calling them to discuss the differences.

 You can learn more about RCV and ACV policies here.